celo-org/docs/docs/learn/celo-purpose.md

 ### **User-first with phone number PKI**

-Mobile phone number mapping to public keys for a seamless user experience on platform-native dApps, like impactMarket or Valora
+Mobile phone number mapping to account addresses for a seamless user experience on platform-native dApps, like [impactMarket](https://www.impactmarket.com/) or [Valora](https://valoraapp.com/).

 ### **Ultra-accessible with Ultralight Mobile Client**

-Means Celo’s 5s block times that are 17000x faster than other blockchains and able to process transactions even in areas with low internet speeds
+The ultralight client is a zk-SNARK based system that allows mobile and resource constrained nodes on the Celo network to sync to the Celo blockchain faster and with less data.
+It accomplishes this by using zero-knowledge proofs, which allow the quick verification of the chain syncing computation without having to run it locally.

-### **Industry-leading speeds with Plumo**
+### **Industry-leading blockchain sync speeds with Plumo**

-[FORTHCOMING] SNARK/Plumo will = 1mm times faster than other blockchains
+[FORTHCOMING] [Plumo](celo-codebase/protocol/plumo) will allow Celo to sync 1 million times faster than other blockchains.

 ## **Open**